Location of the Charles Osterhoudt

 Notes concerning the text in the document:

-acres.
-The Osterhoudt farm was located on the DLC of Thomas P. Jack.
+The Osterhoudt farm was located on the DLC of Thomas P.

-“Chain” – A chain is a unit measuring 66 feet in length.
-There are
+Chain – A chain is a unit measuring 66 feet in

-The “county road leading to Silverton” is route 213, or Cascade
+The “county road leading to Silverton” is now route

-of Wilbert Osterhoudt (Elmer’s father) as well as Elmer's mother,
+(Elmer’s father) as well as Elmer's mother, Minnie.

-County, Oregon.
-It is shown below the mortgage deed.
+of Clackamas County, Oregon.
+It is shown below the mortgage

 Partial Transcript: